sarthak-p/tiktok-clone/README.md

 # TikTok Clone

-Tik Tok Clone with ReactJS hosted using Firebase.
+A beautifully designed replica of the famous and trending TikTok app built with ReactJS and deployed using Firebase.

 <hr>
 <img src="images/tiktok-gif.gif"/>